Google Pixel 9a review: The Energizer Pixel

 I don't know what Google fixed with its component quality delay, but it seems to have worked.

-It's easy to take the A-Series for granted, but it's pretty darn rare to get a $499 phone with a "flagship" chip and excellent AI-backed photography.
+It's easy to take the A-Series for granted, but it's rare to spend $499 on a "flagship" chip and excellent AI-backed photography.
 Now that we get epic battery life too, the Pixel 9a is tough competition for any mid-range phone.
 I still kinda miss the camera bar, but I can live with that.

 Michael L Hicks